pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 Root Cause Analysis: Conducting a thorough investigation to isolate the issue, which was related to database connection limits.
 Resolution: Implementing connection pooling and increasing database instance size to handle the load.
 Post-Incident Review: Conducted a post-incident review to document the incident and improve processes to prevent future occurrences.

+#### 6. VPC and What Is the Main Function of VPC
+Answer: A Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.
+The main function of a VPC is to provide network security, segmentation, and isolation within the AWS cloud.

+#### 7. How to Connect RDS with EC2 Instance: Give Specific Steps
+Answer:
+Ensure RDS is in the Same VPC: Make sure your RDS instance is in the same VPC as your EC2 instance.
+Security Group Configuration: Modify the security group associated with the RDS instance to allow inbound traffic from the EC2 instance’s IP address or security group.
+Connect Using Client: Use a database client like MySQL Workbench or connect directly from the EC2 instance using a command like mysql -h <RDS-endpoint> -u <username> -p.

+#### 8. My S3 Bucket is Private and There Are Multiple Files in That Bucket.
+Now I Want to Make a Specific File Public.
+How Can I Do That?
+Answer:
+Navigate to the S3 console and open the bucket.
+Find the specific file you want to make public.
+Select the file, click on the "Permissions" tab, and then "Edit" under "Public access."
+Check the box for "Grant public read access to this object(s)" and save the changes.

+#### 18. What is the use case of AWS Config service?
+Answer: AWS Config is used for:
+Configuration Tracking: Monitoring and recording configuration changes of AWS resources.
+Compliance Auditing: Assessing and auditing the compliance of resources with configuration policies.
+Change Management: Reviewing historical changes and relationships between resources.
+Governance: Ensuring that resources adhere to organizational policies and regulations.

+#### 19. How to track AWS cloud service changes?
+Answer: To track AWS cloud service changes, use:
+AWS CloudTrail: Provides a log of API calls and changes to AWS services.
+AWS Config: Monitors and records configuration changes and compliance.
+AWS CloudWatch: Tracks metrics and logs related to service performance and changes.

+#### 20. What is the use of DynamoDB?
+Answer: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+It is used for:
+High-Performance Applications: Supporting applications that require low-latency data access.
+Flexible Schema: Handling dynamic and unstructured data.
+Scalable Workloads: Managing workloads with high read and write throughput.

+#### 21. If you want to give someone temporary access for like 1 hour, how to do it, and how to configure that?
+Answer: To provide temporary access in AWS:
+Use AWS IAM Roles: Create a role with the required permissions and configure it with a trust relationship.
+Configure Session Duration: Set a temporary security token for the role with a specific session duration (e.g., 1 hour) using AWS Security Token Service (STS).
+Provide Access: Share the temporary credentials with the user.

+#### How do you differentiate within an AWS account dev env, test env, and prod env?

+Differentiate environments within an AWS account by using:
+Separate VPCs for each environment.
+Tagging resources with environment-specific tags.
+Using different IAM roles and policies for each environment.
+Employing naming conventions to distinguish resources.

+#### Types of EC2 instances?
+EC2 instance types are categorized based on use cases:
+General Purpose (e.g., t3, m5)
+Compute Optimized (e.g., c5)
+Memory Optimized (e.g., r5, x1e)
+Storage Optimized (e.g., i3, d2)
+Accelerated Computing (e.g., p3, g4)

+#### How can you encrypt the already created unencrypted EBS without creating a fresh EC2 instance?
+To encrypt an already created unencrypted EBS volume:
+Create a snapshot of the unencrypted volume.
+Copy the snapshot and enable encryption during the copy process.
+Create a new encrypted volume from the encrypted snapshot.
+Detach the old volume and attach the new encrypted volume to the instance.

+#### How can you deploy two websites on an EC2 instance?
+To deploy two websites on an EC2 instance:
+Use Different Ports: Configure each website to run on different ports and set up appropriate security group rules.
+Use Virtual Hosts: If using a web server like Apache or Nginx, configure virtual hosts to serve different websites based on domain names or paths.
+Example with Nginx: Configure Nginx with multiple server blocks to handle requests for each domain or path.

+#### 10. What is the best way to design a 3-tier architecture, which services are included, and how to select services to design it?
+Answer: A 3-tier architecture typically includes:
+Presentation Layer: The user interface layer, which can be implemented using web servers or application frameworks.
+Application Layer: The business logic layer, often built using application servers or microservices.
+Data Layer: The database layer, using relational or NoSQL databases.
+When selecting services:
+Consider Scalability: Choose services that can scale based on application needs.
+Ensure Security: Implement security features such as encryption and access controls.
+Optimize Performance: Use services that provide high performance and low latency.
+Evaluate Cost: Select services that fit within budget constraints.

+#### 11. What are the strategies for infrastructure optimization, and what actions will you take to reduce infrastructure costs?
+Answer: Strategies for infrastructure optimization include:
+Right-Sizing: Adjust resource sizes to match actual usage.
+Auto-Scaling: Use auto-scaling to handle varying workloads efficiently.
+Cost Monitoring: Regularly review and analyze infrastructure costs.
+Reserved Instances: Purchase reserved instances for predictable workloads to reduce costs.
+Serverless: Use serverless architectures for infrequent or variable workloads.

+#### 12. How does auto-scaling work?
+Does it involve changing the AMI in the auto-scaling group?
+Answer: Auto-scaling automatically adjusts the number of instances based on predefined conditions such as CPU usage or traffic volume.
+It does not directly involve changing the AMI (Amazon Machine Image) in the auto-scaling group; however, you can update the launch configuration or launch template with a new AMI to deploy new instances with updated configurations.

+#### 13. If someone created or deleted resources in AWS, how can you find out which user did what action?
+Which AWS service can help to find out these details?
+Answer: AWS CloudTrail is the service that helps track user actions and changes in AWS.
+It records API calls made by or on behalf of your AWS account, including who made the call and what actions were taken.
+You can review CloudTrail logs to identify the user and actions associated with resource changes.

+#### 14. What is the difference between Latency-Based Routing and Geo DNS?
+Answer:
+Latency-Based Routing: Directs user requests to the AWS region that provides the lowest latency for the end-user based on real-time network performance.
+Geo DNS: Routes user requests based on geographic location, directing them to the nearest region or data center according to predefined geographic rules.

+#### 15. What is the difference between a Domain and a Hosted Zone?
+Answer:
+Domain: A domain is a human-readable address that identifies a specific location on the internet (e.g., example.com).
+Hosted Zone: A hosted zone is a container in Route 53 that holds information about how you want to route traffic for a domain (e.g., DNS records for example.com).

+#### 16. When we create a VPC, what components will be created by default?
+Answer: When creating a VPC, the following components are created by default:
+Main Route Table: The default route table associated with the VPC.
+Default Security Group: A default security group for the VPC.
+Default Network ACL: A default network access control list (ACL) for the VPC.
+Internet Gateway: (If explicitly attached) A gateway for internet access.
+DHCP Options Set: A default DHCP options set with DNS settings.

+#### 17. How to recover a CloudFormation stack if it's stuck in "CREATE_IN_PROGRESS" or "FAILED" status?
+Answer: To recover a CloudFormation stack:
+Check Events: Review the stack events to identify the cause of the failure.
+Fix Issues: Address any issues with the stack resources or template.
+Retry: If the stack is in "CREATE_IN_PROGRESS," you may need to wait or manually cancel and retry the stack creation.
+Delete and Recreate: If the stack is in a failed state and cannot recover, consider deleting the stack and recreating it.